Substring Complexity in Sublinear Space: Preliminaries

-A positive integer $p$ is \emph{a period} of a string $T$ if $T[i]=T[j]$ whenever $i=j\mod p$; we call \emph{the period} of $T$, $\per(T)$, the smallest such $p$.
-A string $T$ is said to be periodic if $\per(T)\le |T|/2$, and it is called \emph{a power} if $|T|/\per(T)$ is an integer greater than one.
+A positive integer $p$ is \emph{a period} of a string $T$ if $T[i]=T[j]$ whenever $i=j\pmod p$; we call \emph{the period} of $T$, denoted by $\per(T)$, the smallest such $p$.
+A string $T$ is said to be \emph{strongly periodic} if $\per(T) \leq |T|/4$ and \emph{periodic} if $\per(T)\le |T|/2$.
 We call the lexicographically smallest cyclic shift of $T[1\dd \per(T)]$ the \emph{(Lyndon) root} of $T$.
-Notice that if $T$ is periodic, then the root of $T$ is always a fragment of $T$ (that is, it occurs in $T$).
+Notice that if $T$ is periodic, then the root of $T$ is always a fragment of $T$ (that is, it has an occurrence in $T$).